IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed Cosmic Grasp: (again), base damage increased so it's not just a side great to the Cosmillash

+-Buffed all consumable Jab-lins: as they now have a chance to drop again after expiring

 -Nerfed Tactical SMG Rifle: damage lowered to 25 (from 28)

 -Nerfed Shooting Star: base damage massively lowered, this thing had more DPS than Enmity did!

 -Nerfed Ninja's Stash: there is now a limit to how many summoned attacks you can spawn in rapid succession

--Nerfed Cosmic Cocktail: all of its spawned projectiles now only have a 12.5% chance to crit when they normally would crit, Use time has been increased to 60 frames (from 40)
+-Nerfed Cosmic Cocktail: all of its spawned projectiles now only have a 10% chance to crit when they normally would crit, Use time has been increased to 60 frames (from 40), damage lowered to 40 (from 50)

 -Nerfed Kou Sash and Shin Sash: crit chance boost was incorrect and has been lowered